 Instructions

-- Lay the chicken thighs out on a chopping board with the skin side facing down, and use kitchen scissors to make incisions in the thickest parts of the meat.
+- Lay 500-600 g boneless chicken thigh out on a chopping board with the skin side facing down, and use kitchen scissors to make incisions in the thickest parts of the meat.
 These incisions will make flaps, pull them outwards to flatten the chicken.
 (You can also use the scissors to cut out any sinew or tendons.)

 - Turn the chicken over and stretch the skin so it is wrapped over the edges.